 KIND OF DIMENSION DESCRIPTION Fantasy This dimension includes the environment, the plot and the characters that appear.
-Fantasy allows players to see things from different perspectives, adopt different roles, and identify with fictional characters Rules and objectives of the game Clarity of the rules and feedback regarding the progress made towards achieving the goal are important characteristics of didactically meaningful games Sensory Stimuli This describes visual and auditory stimuli that are part of the game.
-Initially, they enable or intensify the interactivity of a game A high degree of interactivity is important for success Challenges and Risks Challenge is related to risk.
+Fantasy allows players to see things from different perspectives, adopt different roles, and identify with fictional characters Rules and objectives of the game Clarity of the rules and feedback regarding the progress made towards achieving the goal are important characteristics of didactically meaningful games This describes visual and auditory stimuli that are part of the game.
+Initial they enable or intensify the interactivity of a game A high degree of interactivity is important for success Challenges and Risks Challenge is related to risk.
 The goal is an optimal level of difficulty, which can be individually adjusted for each player Curiosity Curiosity arises when things are new or initially inexplicable, or when unexpected effects occur.
-Again, this is best accomplished through different levels that a player can reach Control Learners should have an active role, which requires exercising control Table 2: Key Dimensions of Educational Games - Improved patient outcomes: helps patients to better understand their medical conditions and treatments. - Increased patient engagement: helps patients to become more engaged in their own care. - Reduced anxiety: helps patients to become more familiar with medical procedures and treatments, which can reduce anxiety and stress. - Improved patient satisfaction: helps patients to feel more confident.
-Challenges and Limitations The cons of HiFi are the acquisition and maintenance costs and the inflexibility to change.
+Again, this is best accomplished through different levels that a player can reach Control Learners should have an active role, which requires exercising control where it has several advantages.
+Here are some:

+Table 2: Key Dimensions of Educational Games

+- Improved patient outcomes: helps patients to better understand their medical conditions and treatments. - Increased patient engagement: helps patients to become more engaged in their own care. - Reduced anxiety: helps patients to become more familiar with medical procedures and treatments, which can reduce anxiety and stress. - Improved patient satisfaction: helps patients to feel more confident.

+Challenges and Limitations

+The cons of HiFi are the acquisition and maintenance costs and the inflexibility to change.
 Additionally, it is necessary to teach the facilitators and teachers and adapt their qualification profiles.
 The students often feel overconfident after the HiFi training, which could be an emerging risk in applying into practice.

-Examples of Best Practices of Simulation Design To prepare for simulation training, you need to do a needs analysis, plan the learning objectives and outcomes, design the simulation format and case, and choose the appropriate realism level.
-The simulation consists of prebriefing, simulation, and debriefing/feedback.
-The moderator guides the student and evaluates the performance.
-The student also reflects on their own learning (INACSL Healthcare simulation).
-New Roles for Teachers and Mentors
+Examples of Best Practices of